codatio/codat-docs/docs/lending/guides/loan-writeback/deposit.md

 ## Read next

-* Learn how to repay a [general loan](/lending/guides/loan-writeback/repay-general-loan)
+* Record the repayment of a [general loan](/lending/guides/loan-writeback/repay-general-loan)
-* Learn how to repay in [invoice finance](/lending/guides/loan-writeback/repay-invoice-finance)
+* Record the repayment of an [invoice finance](/lending/guides/loan-writeback/repay-invoice-finance) loan